AI Agents

 Notifications

-The two main notification channels:
+There are two main notification channels:

-- Title bar badge — shows the count of agents needing attention, e.g. "(2) Daintree"
+- Title bar badge: shows the count of agents needing attention, e.g. "(2) Daintree"

 Quit Confirmation